lxmfy/weather-bot/README.md

 # LXMFY Weather Bot

-An LXMFY bot that provides weather information for a given location using Open-Meteo's API.
+An LXMFY bot that provides weather information for a given location using Open-Meteo's API and sends a Image attachment of the latest GOES satellite image (if in the USA only).

 ## Usage